Santos FC: Downfall and relegation to Série B: 2021–2024

 In January 2021, Santos reached the Final of the 2020 Copa Libertadores, but lost to local rivals Palmeiras after a goal in the stoppage time.
 In the following month, Cuca announced his departure from the club, and Argentine Ariel Holan was hired on his place for the 2021 campaign.

 Holan resigned in April 2021, after a poor campaign in the Campeonato Paulista, and Fernando Diniz was appointed manager in May; he was himself dismissed in September, as the club was threatened with relegation in the Série A, and Fábio Carille finished the season as manager, leading the club to a 10th place.
 Carille was sacked in February 2022, with Argentine manager Fabián Bustos being appointed in his place.

 Following a 2–1 home defeat against Fortaleza on the final matchday of the 2023 season, Santos finished 17th to be relegated to the Campeonato Brasileiro Série B for the first time in their 111-year history.
 On 9 December 2023, Marcelo Teixeira was elected the new president, returning to the role after 14 years.

 For the 2024 season, the club's first-ever in the second division, Carille returned as head coach and led the side to the 2024 Campeonato Paulista finals.
 The club also won the Série B title with two rounds to go, but Carille was sacked on 18 November, before the campaign's final match.

 Back to Série A and Neymar's return: 2025–present

 Ahead of the 2025 season, Pedro Caixinha was hired as the club's new head coach.
 On 31 January of that year, the club announced the return of Neymar on a five-month contract.
+The season, however, ended in the 12th position in the league, well below most expectations; Neymar struggled with several minor injuries which prevented him to play on a regular basis, and Caixinha was later replaced by Cleber Xavier and then Juan Pablo Vojvoda, which helped the side to avoid relegation.

+Neymar signed a one-year extension for the 2026 campaign, and Vojvoda remained in charge until March, when he was replaced by Cuca.